top of page

 Bike checks can be as straightforward or as complex as you’d like, but we always want to ensure we’re at least covering the basics mentioned below.

 We need to ensure our tires are properly inflated before heading out.
-This can mean making sure your tires have enough air, but also not too much air.
+This can mean ensuring your tires have enough air and not too much air.
 It’s tough to give the exact PSI you want your tires at because there are so many variables involved and specific to each rider.
 We want to aim to have our tires feeling like a nice and ripe juicy orange when we squeeze them.

 • Check the front brake.